 Hickey & Boggs (1972)

 I thought I'd seen everything the 70s had to offer on film but hell no. Robert Culp, that's Bill Maxwell from Greatest American Hero to you and me, directs his only feature film.
-Hickey & Boggs is one of the best private eye films ever.
+Hickey & Boggs is one of the best private eye/neo-noir films ever.
 Bill Cosby is tremendous as Al Hickey, he should have been nominated for an academy award.
-Culp does a bloody good job acting too as his Hickey's partner Frank Boggs.
+Culp does a bloody good job acting too as Hickey's partner Frank Boggs.
 This movie is meticulously directed.
 Robert Culp had major talent in that department and could have gone on to an illustrious career but that was not to be.
 The Kino Lorber blu-ray made me feel like I was in the cinema in 1972 on opening night, it's beautiful.
 Walter Hill wrote the script, need I say more.
 This film is an absolute revelation.

 Get Carter (1971)

 Perfection.
 Brutal British revenge film of the highest order.
 Michael Caine is at an extraordinary peak of acting prowess as the charming yet menacing Jack Carter.
 Get Carter is a snapshot of Britain in the early 70s.
 It's cold, grim, wet and nasty.
 I love the way the pub, architecture and urban squalor are captured on film.
 The Roy Budd score is fantastic too.
 It doesn't get better than this.